 Like a market analysis, examining each of these factors gives you more information about the world around you.
 With this context, you can ensure none of your strengths and opportunities to grow go unused or fall through the cracks.
 Additionally, you’ll be prepared for any risks that could come your way.

-Messaging and Positioning
+6. Create Your Messaging and Positioning

 Returning to our truth Initiative example, this campaign used the central message “Not Happy or Healthy” to bring attention to the issue (tobacco being sold in Walgreens).
 Activists used this phrase in hashtags on social media to spread awareness of the campaign.
 The simple, straightforward message communicated how young people feel about the major pharmacy selling cigarettes and the impact tobacco products have on users.

-Marketing Strategies and Communication Channels
+7. Identify Marketing Strategies and Communication Channels

 Detail the specific strategies you will use to engage your audience, making sure that they align with your audience’s preferences and interests.
-Make sure to consider why your audience holds these beliefs or preferences to uncover why they care about giving to your cause.
+Consider why your audience holds these beliefs or preferences to uncover why they care about your cause.
 This will help you arrive at a unique value proposition that aligns with your donors’ “why.”
+Consider segmenting your audience based on their communication preferences and developing a distinct strategy for each segment.

 During this step, you’ll also need to allocate your budget and other resources, like staff time.
 List each expense in the campaign, how much you plan to spend, and when you’ll need to pay for it.
 This way, you can rest assured that you don’t overspend on one category or run out of funding halfway through the campaign.

-Campaign Timeline
+9. Develop a Campaign Timeline

 Clarify when the campaign will start and end.
-Then draft a schedule for when you’ll implement specific marketing activities, like launching an email series or posting on social media.
+Then, draft a schedule for when you’ll implement specific marketing activities, like launching an email series or posting on social media.
 Include specific deadlines for each activity and indicate which team or individual is responsible for meeting those deadlines.

-Measurement and Evaluation Guidelines
+10. Set Measurement and Evaluation Guidelines

-To know whether your campaign was a success, you’ll need to track metrics related to your goal.
+To know whether your campaign was a success, track metrics related to your goal.
 List these KPIs in this section of the marketing plan.
 For example, if one of your goals is to boost awareness, you might track website traffic, social media engagement, searches on Google, and new donor acquisition.

 While your KPIs will depend on the campaign’s goal, it might be helpful to start with metrics like: